 I believe in giving credit where credit is due.
 I am not a one woman show.
 I am not capable of nor do I stress myself out trying to operate and run this blog on my own.
-My technologically savvy husband helps in many areas so that I am free to create and write.
-Yes, I did marry the most amazing man in the world and yes, I am sorry that you thought that you did. 😉

 Lisa Boyd has been blogging since the beginning of time, but she always seems to get distracted by the code.
 She is a “pixel perfect” artist whose uber talent has given her the privilege of working with some amazing women in digital media.
 She can code things that would make the average person cry (Amy: I know.
 I have cried).
-Lisa keeps Amy’s site user friendly and traffic ready.
-And she makes all of Amy’s designs come to life. *sigh* There goes Amy crying again!
+Lisa keeps my site user friendly and traffic ready.
+And she makes all of my designs come to life. *sigh* There goes Amy crying again!

 Christin Slade is the behind-the-scenes gal, helping with the particulars so they don’t get in the way of Amy’s self-diagnosed creativity disorder.
 Christin is blessed with the gift of attention-to-detail (Amy: this makes me happy!) and her love of working on the computer, she’s learned how to mesh the two in order to help others reach their full potential, while simultaneously feeding her love of the administrative side of life.

 She is the mother of 5 awesome children and wife to the most compassionate man she has ever known.
 Married for 11 years, she and her husband strive to know Jesus and live for Him through imperfect lives.
 You can find her encouraging moms and helping them lead their children to the Lord at her blog, Joyful Mothering.